raraujo-dev/anycastamqpnetlite/README.md

 dotnet new console --name Example

-Inside the Example directory open the Example.csproj file, add the follow ItemGroup tag into <Project> tag pointing to AMQP.dll available for download in this repo.
+Inside the Example directory open the Example.csproj file, add the follow ItemGroup tag into <Project> tag pointing to AMQP.dll available for download rodrigues552/RequestReplyamqpnetlite repository.

 ```
 <ItemGroup>